 Vicodin Abuse Treatment

-There are several options for you when you decide to begin treatment for your Vicodin problems.
+There are several options for you when you decide to begin treatment for your Vicodin problem.
 The first decision you will have to make is whether you should enter an inpatient or outpatient rehab program.
 If your addiction is severe, entering a rehab center on an inpatient basis might be the most effective route to take.
-The best candidates for outpatient therapy are those who have a strong support network at home, consisting of friends and family.
+The best candidates for outpatient therapy are those who have strong support networks at home, consisting of friends and family.

-- A thorough intake process of assessment to your overall medical and mental condition.
+- A thorough intake process of assessment of your overall medical and mental condition.

 - Supervised detoxification.

 - Group and individual therapy with or without support groups.

 Many people in recovery will benefit from aftercare programs that incorporate continued therapy in group or individual settings and participation in support groups.
 Recovery will also address any professional, legal, medical or financial issues that may have arisen due to your Vicodin abuse.